OrbicCode/Portfolio/portfolio/Plan+Ideas.md

 - Header
     - change all font-sizes between screens (headerTop)

+- Navigation

+- About

+- Expertise

+- Work

+- Contact

 - Find best way to approach the layout ✅
-- convert navigation into component
+- convert navigation into component ✅
 - match the navigation close button to the burger menu button
 - convert expertise item into component
 - convert skill item into component
 - convert work item into component
-- 768px navigation change
+- 768px navigation change ✅
-- 480px media changes
-- 768 media changes
-- 1024 media changes

 - change section name to main-grid